PathwayCommons/ctd-to-biopax/README.md

 If you want to test the converter though, you can download smallish examples for all these files from the downloads page: [goal2_ctd_smallSampleInputFiles-20140702.zip](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_smallSampleInputFiles-20140702.zip).
 To convert these sample files into a single BioPAX file, run the following command:

-	$ java -jar ctd2biopax-1.0-SNAPSHOT-single.jar -x ctd_small.xml -c CTD_chemicals_small.csv -g CTD_genes_small.csv -r -o ctd.owl
+	$ java -jar ctd-to-biopax.jar -x ctd_small.xml -c CTD_chemicals_small.csv -g CTD_genes_small.csv -r -o ctd.owl

 which will create the `ctd.owl` file for you.
-You can find a sample converted BioPAX file from the following link: [goal2_ctd_smallSampleConverted-20140703.owl.gz](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_smallSampleConverted-20140703.owl.gz).
+You can find a sample result BioPAX file at: [goal2_ctd_smallSampleConverted-20140703.owl.gz](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_smallSampleConverted-20140703.owl.gz).
 Once you have the file, you can then visualize this small sample file with [ChiBE](https://code.google.com/p/chibe/), which will list all available pathways in the model first.

 ![CTD Pathway List](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_small_screenshot_pathwaysList.png)

-and you can, for example, load the `Homo sapiens` pathway and this is what you will get:
+And you can, for example, load the `Homo sapiens` pathway and this is what you will get:

 ![CTD Homo Sapiens Sample](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_small_pathwayView.jpg)

-The tool will also print log information to the console, for example: [goal2_ctd_smallSampleConversion.log.gz](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_smallSampleConversion.log).
+The tool will also print log information to the console.

-If you'd like, you can download the fullly converted CTD data and its log from the following links: [goal2_ctd_fullConverted.owl.bz2](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_fullConverted.owl.bz2) and [goal2_ctd-fullConversion.log.gz](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd-fullConversion.log.gz).

-### Validation results
+### Validation results (olde)
 Since the fully converted CTD model is huge (> 4 Gb), I only validated the small sample data set, which is representative of the full one: [goal2_ctd_validationResults_20140703.zip](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_validationResults_20140703.zip).
 In the validation reports, we have a single type of `ERROR` that reports the lack of external references for some of the `EntityReference`s.
 These are mostly due to lack of information in the sample chemical/gene vocabularies and are not valid for the full CTD data set -- which has all the necessary background information on all entities.